metal-stack/metal-roles/control-plane/roles/metal/README.md

 # metal

-This role contains a [helm chart](control-plane/metal/files/metal-control-plane) that contains all major components to run the Metal Stack.
-If you do not want to use Ansible for deployment, this chart can be the starting point for your deployment of Metal Stack.
+This role contains a [helm chart](control-plane/metal/files/metal-control-plane) that contains all major components to run the metal-stack.
+If you do not want to use Ansible for deployment, this chart can be the starting point for your deployment of metal-stack.

 The helm chart uses [hooks](https://github.com/helm/helm/blob/master/docs/charts_hooks.md) to deploy the control plane.
 There is a post-install hook to initialize the rethinkdb tables (there would be race conditions if there are multiple metal-api replicas initializing the database at the same time).
 Then, there are post-install and post-upgrade hooks to initialize and update the "masterdata" of the control plane (e.g. images, partitions, networks in this control plane).